The world today is causing humankind uncertainty. But don't you think this has been the case since day one?

 You can replace all that commercial food with most of these foods, which will last at least a week after purchase.

-If your local farmers' market is open, stop by because the stuff there is fresher than you would get at a conventional supermarket, giving your fruits and veggies an extra few days of shelf life.
+If your local farmers' market is open, stop by.
+The produce there is fresher than at a conventional supermarket, giving your fruits and vegetables an extra few days of shelf life.

 Apples